Any norm, convention, requirement or regulation decided as valid and fundamental in respective field are called standards.

 A standards organization, standards body, standards developing organization (SDO), or standards setting organization (SSO) is any organization whose primary activities are developing, coordinating, promulgating, revising, amending, reissuing, interpreting, or otherwise producing technical standards that are intended to address the needs of some relatively wide base of affected adopters.

-Specification may refer to an explicit set of requirements to be satisfied by a material, design, product, or service.
+requirements to be satisfied by a material, design, product, or service.

 In engineering, manufacturing, and business, it is vital for suppliers, purchasers, and users of materials, products, or services to understand and agree upon all requirements.
 A specification is a type of a standard which is often referenced by a contract or procurement document.
 It provides the necessary details about the specific requirements.